 Here is Scott’s guest post that gives us a glance at the transition from single guy to married guy with step kids, and all the wonderful things that can happen if you are open-minded, have insight into what the kids are going through, and just give it time.

-Step Parenting – From Frustration to Love by Scott Trick
+Step Parenting – From Frustration to Love

 Almost a year ago I went from being single to married with two step kids.
 Divorce affects children tremendously.
 These affects can be the cause of frustration.
 But if you keep in mind what the kids went through, you will have a better understanding and be a great step parent.